Top CRM Software for Venture Capital Firms

 Best for

-4Degrees is best for firms that want investor-specific functionality without building a custom stack.
-If relationship intelligence is central to how your partnership wins deals, 4Degrees is one of the sharpest options available.
+Firms that want investor-specific functionality without configuring it themselves.
+When relationship intelligence is the core of how the partnership wins, 4Degrees is one of the sharpest tools available.

 6. Folk